 See unusual wood bowls from the North Shore of Lake Superior

-9/28/16: I am busy turning new burls and completing a large number of orders.
+10/27/16: I am busy turning new burls and completing a large number of orders.
 New bowls will be shown in the Bowls for Sale section as they are finished (some sold bowls are also shown to serve as examples with prices).
 Thanks for your support.
-This has been a record year for sales.
+This has been and continues to be a record year for sales.

 UNIQUE AND UNUSUAL WOOD BOWLS - WHY I LOVE TURNING WOOD

 A tree is a beautiful gift from nature, and

 my goal as a wood turner is to preserve this natural beauty long after the tree

 dies.
 I try to make bowls that best show off the grain, bark, and figuring of the

 wood, including the stains from fungi, tracks from insects, and north woods lichens.
 All of my bowls

 are hand crafted on a lathe.
 This means the cutting tools (gouges, scrapers,

 and chisels) are held by hand and steadied on a tool rest while carving a

 rapidly turning piece of wood.
 I prefer making natural and bark edged bowls